HassanAbbud/Diamond-project-backend/README.md

 ﻿
 # Diamond project

-Spring boot backend for Angular project using PrimeNG Diamond template
+Spring boot backend for Angular project using PrimeNG Diamond template, this app implements CRUD operations for "Usuarios" to manage "Empresas" and "Sucursales" (users, companies, and branches respectively).
+And handles the relationships between Companies and Branches.
+The project uses spring security with JWT tokens to authenticate users and restrict operations if the user is not authenticated.

 ## Application properties

-To run this project, you will need to have create an application.properties file and have your own database.
+To run this project, you will need to have your own database and define it in application.properties.

-You should edit the provided application-template.properties into a application.properties and provide your actual configuration.
+The provided application-template.properties shows how you can setup a localhost mySQL database.
 ```java
 spring.application.name=diamond-project-backend
 spring.output.ansi.enabled=always